 Yellowtail snappers reach sexual maturity at lengths between 10-14 inches depending on location; males become sexually mature between 2-3 years old while females reach maturity between 3-4 years old.
 Spawning generally takes place during spring through fall at depths ranging from 15-200 feet offshore; eggs are released into the water column where they hatch after one or two days depending on water temperature.
 After hatching larvae move inshore towards shallow areas where they grow until reaching adult size before moving back offshore again.

-See also What is Yorkshire Terrier Animal
+See also What is Yellow Anaconda Animal

 Habitat of Yellowtail Snapper